Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry: Eigenquaternions and Complex/Spin Projections

 One more point deserves mention here.
 Both equation (\ref{geometric.wave.eq}) and equation (\ref{dirac.wave.eq}) are paired with natural conjugate wavefunction equations in their respective theoretical frameworks\cite{rankin.caqg,sakurai}.
-Equation (\ref{geometric.wave.eq}) pairs with {\samepage } The complex conjugate of this gives {\samepage } where a ``$ \; {}^{\#} \; $'' prefixing a quantity designates the complex conjugate of that quantity.
+Equation (\ref{geometric.wave.eq}) pairs with {\samepage } where this quantity $ \xi $ should {\it not} be confused with the eigenvectors in equations (\ref{def.eig.spinor}) and (\ref{def.eig.quat}).
+The complex conjugate of this equation gives {\samepage } where a ``$ \; {}^{\#} \; $'' {\it prefixing} a quantity designates the complex conjugate of that quantity.
 On the other hand, the conjugate Dirac Equation form paired with equation (\ref{dirac.wave.eq}) is {\samepage } Clearly one can develop a program of using the ``spin up/down'' projections of $ \phi $ just as was done above with $ \psi $.
 The result gives the superposition of forms of equation (\ref{cc.conj.geometric.wave.eq}) for $ {}^{\#} \xi $, thereby giving a solution for the conjugate $ \xi $ used in reference \cite{rankin.caqg}.
 If the (chiral) Dirac $ \psi $ and $ \phi $ are also related via the first order Dirac Equations\cite{sakurai}, then the matching family of projected scalar functions $ \psi $ and $ \xi $ might be expected to have no more symptoms of negative energy density than the original Dirac solution has.
 Of course, the action of equation (\ref{action.2nd}) does not require that the first order equations relate the chiral Dirac wavefunctions $ \psi $ and $ \phi $, as noted earlier.
-From its viewpoint, the first order equations are additional conditions.
+From its viewpoint, the first order equations would be additional conditions.